Azure/azure-sdk-for-js/documentation/writing_tests.md

 #### Rollup in our dependencies

-Since we're using [Rush](https://rushjs.io/), we're forced to use the same version of our packages in each one of the projects inside of this repository.
-If you want to add `chai` as a dev dependency to a new project, once you're at the root of this new project, you can run the following command:
+If you want to add `chai` as a dev dependency to a new project, please use [Rush](https://rushjs.io/) since we're most likely using the same version of Chai in more projects.
+Once you're at the root of this new project, you can run the following command:

 ```
 rush add --dev -p rollup